Confirmation, Reaffirmation of Faith and Reception

 Q. What is required of those to be confirmed?

-A. It is required of those to be confirmed that they have been baptized, are sufficiently instructed in the Christian Faith, are penitent for their sins, and are ready to affirm their confession of Jesus Christ as Savior and Lord.
+A. It is required of those to be confirmed that they have been baptized, are sufficiently instructed in the Christian Faith, are penitent for their sins, and are ready to affirm their confession of Jesus Christ as Saviour and Lord.

 An Outline of the Faith (The Episcopal Church)